sadish-d/autodiff/README.md

 @assert length(nodes(graph2)) == 5
 ```

-I had fun creating this.
-It was a great way to learn Julia.
-If you find errors in my code or have comments, suggestions, do share.
+If you find errors in my code or have comments, do share.

 references [retrieved 2023-04-04]: